-Your enrollment in Humana Group Medicare PDP Plan doesn't affect your coverage for drugs covered under Medicare Part A or Part B. If you meet Medicare's coverage requirements, your drug will still be covered under Medicare Part A or Part B, even though you're enrolled in our plan.
-If your drug would be covered by Medicare Part A or Part B, our plan can't cover it, even if you choose not to enroll in Part A or Part B.
+Your enrollment in Humana Group Medicare PDP Plan doesn't affect your coverage for drugs covered under the SEIB Medical plan through Humana (Medicare Part A or Part B).
+If you meet Medicare's coverage requirements, your drug will still be covered under your Medicare Part A or Part B coverage, even though you're enrolled in our plan.
+If your drug would be covered by Medicare Part A or Part B, the SEIB prescription drug plan can't cover it, even if you choose not to enroll in Part A or Part B.